-In addition to the above components, the Chief Executive Officer's Remuneration is composed of (i) a non-competition agreement and (ii) a golden parachute - agreed for the purpose, inter alia, of limiting the risks of potential litigation between the Bank and the Chief Executive Officer - which may be paid, under certain conditions, upon termination of the office (see Section 6.3 - Termination payments).
+In addition to the above components, the Chief Executive Officer's Remuneration consists of (i) a non-competition agreement with the aim of protecting the Bank subsequent to the termination of office and (ii) a golden parachute - agreed for the purpose, inter alia, of limiting the risks of potential litigation between the Bank and the Chief Executive Officer - which may be paid, under certain conditions, upon termination of the office (see par.
+6.3 - Payments for termination of office).